 What happens if the Ombudsman finds the council was at fault?

 It depends on the nature of the fault and what the consequences are for you.
 If the effect on you is significant we may:

 - recommend that the council takes steps to address the problem

-- ask for compensation for the time, trouble or expense you have been put to in pursuing your complaint, and
+- ask for a financial remedy for the time, trouble or expense you have been put to in pursuing your complaint, and

 - where we find fault with the council’s procedures, we will often recommend that the council introduces changes so that the same problem does not happen again in the future.

 Our fact sheets give some general information about the most common type of complaints we receive but they cannot cover every situation.
 If you are not sure whether we can look into your complaint, please contact us.